Micky Adams: Coventry City

-In January 2005, Adams made a return to management in the Championship with struggling Coventry City, a club he had been at during his playing career.
+In January 2005, Adams returned to management in the Championship with struggling Coventry City, a club he had been at during his playing career.
 Adams managed to save the club from relegation by the end of the season, winning the Championship Manager of the Month award for April in the process.

 He was expected by some to mount a challenge for promotion to the Premiership in 2005–06, which was the club's first season in the new Ricoh Arena.
-The team started out poorly, but improved in the second half of the season to rise up the table, with Adams making an inspired signing in Dennis Wise.
+The team started poorly but improved in the second half of the season to rise the table, with Adams making an inspired signing of Dennis Wise.
 However, despite excellent home form, he could only guide Coventry as high as 8th, missing out on a play-off place by only two league places, though several points adrift of that year's standard.

 He spent £300,000 on midfielder Chris Birchall for the start of the 2006–07 season.
-His team started well, however midway through the campaign, following a run of five games without defeat, Coventry suddenly and unexpectedly hit a bad run of form.
-A 5–0 defeat at West Bromwich Albion began a sequence of eight games without a win, including six defeats.
+His team started well, However, midway through the campaign, following a run of five games without defeat, Coventry suddenly and unexpectedly hit a bad run of form.
+A 5–0 defeat at West Bromwich Albion began eight games without a win, including six defeats.
 This culminated in a 2–0 home defeat to Bristol City in the FA Cup, a game which also saw a record low attendance at the Ricoh Arena.
 On 17 January 2007, the day after the cup exit, the club parted company with Adams, with Coventry lying 16th in the Championship.
 Adams stated that he intended to return to management as soon as possible.
 He admitted that the sale of Gary McSheffrey to Birmingham City had been a turning point in the club's season, but also said that "I genuinely believe that I could have turned it around" and "I tried my best and that's all I can do."

 Colchester and return to Brighton

 In July 2007, Adams was appointed by Colchester United as assistant manager to Geraint Williams, replacing Mick Harford who had left the previous month.
 He subsequently left this role in January 2008, stating that he wanted to return to management.

 In May 2008, Adams returned to the helm at Brighton & Hove Albion, supplanting Dean Wilkins.
 He brought in former Wales international Robbie Savage and future Premier League midfielder Bradley Johnson in on loan.
-On 2 February 2009, he spent £150,000 on defender Jimmy McNulty and signed striker Craig Davies for an undisclosed fee; however 19 days later Adams left the club by "mutual consent", (although he had stated he wished to stay) due to poor team performances.
-He later acknowledged that it had been a mistake to return to Brighton, and that he should have instead sought a fresh opportunity elsewhere.
+On 2 February 2009, he spent £150,000 on defender Jimmy McNulty and signed striker Craig Davies for an undisclosed fee; However, 19 days later, Adams left the club by "mutual consent" (although he had stated he wished to stay) due to poor team performances.
+He later acknowledged that it had been a mistake to return to Brighton and that he should have instead sought a fresh opportunity elsewhere.